swig/swig/Doc/Manual/Javascript.md

     var Circle = example.Circle;
     var Square = example.Square;

-    // Creating new instances using the 'new' operator var c = new Circle(10);
+    // creating new instances using the 'new' operator var c = new Circle(10);
     var s = new Square(10);

-    // Accessing a static member
+    // accessing a static member
-    var nshapes = Shape.nshapes;
+    Shape.nshapes;

-    // Accessing member variables
+    // accessing member variables
     c.x = 20;
     c.y = 30;
     s.x = -10;
     s.y = 5;

-    // Calling some methods -----
+    // calling some methods
     c.area();
     c.perimeter();
     s.area();
     s.perimeter();

+    // instantiation of Shape is not permitted new Shape();

-Running these commands in an interactive node shell result in this output:
+Running these commands in an interactive node shell results in the following output:

     $ node -i
     > var example = require("./build/Release/example");